-The Carbon Accelerator Programme for the Environment (CAPE) is inviting applications from high-integrity and high-impactful nature-based carbon projects across Africa to be part of its cohort 2.
+The Carbon Accelerator Programme for the Environment (CAPE) invited applications from high-integrity and high-impactful nature-based carbon projects across Africa to be part of its cohort 2.
 Selected projects will receive tailored transaction advisory support and project development funding to strengthen their technical, financial and impact foundations, and prepare them for investment.
-Applications are considered on a first-come, first-served, rolling basis.
-We encourage you to apply at the earliest opportunity.

 APPLICATIONS

-The Carbon Accelerator Programme for the Environment (CAPE) is inviting applications from high-integrity and high-impactful nature-based carbon projects across Africa to be part of its cohort 2.
-Selected projects will receive tailored transaction advisory support and project development funding to strengthen their technical, financial and impact foundations, and prepare them for investment.
-Applications are considered on a first-come, first-served, rolling basis.
-We encourage you to apply at the earliest opportunity.
+The Carbon Accelerator Programme for the Environment (CAPE) invited applications from high-integrity and high-impactful nature-based carbon projects across Africa to be part of its cohort 2.
+Selected projects received tailored transaction advisory support and project development funding to strengthen their technical, financial and impact foundations, and prepare them for investment.
+Applications for cohort 2 are now closed.

 Is Your Project a